hires/Dintree-Virtual/README.md

 which is probably more useful.
 Also unlike the hardware version, the V104 has on/off switches on the first two outputs.
 This lets you toggle on and off a preset voltage.

+#### VOLTAGE Controls

+Each output has a dedicated voltage control.
+In the middle the output will be about zero volts.
+By turning counter-clockwise you can create as much as -5V, and by turning fully clockwise you can create as much as +5V.
+Manual control like this is super useful for testing the range of voltages a module can handle as well as manually adjusting some simpler modules that have input jacks to trigger functions but no actual panel knobs or buttons to do it manually.

+#### ON Switches

+As an added bonus the first two channels feature ON switches which can be used to turn on and off an output.
+If you want to test a particular voltage and then try adding and removing that voltage, you can use the ON switch to do this while leaving the voltage setting preset on the VOLTAGE control.

+This can be used to manually generate gates or pulses that are easy to control with the mouse.

 ----